Pvt. Ruti Shuster

 Rivkah was born on May 7, 1929 to Shaindl and Shlomo Salzman in Tel Aviv.
 When she was just a year old her parents left the country and moved to Belgium.
 Rivkah was educated in a Belgian school and never learnt any Hebrew.
 Before she completed elementary school, the Nazis invaded Belgium in 1941.
 During the invasion Rivkah’s parents were murdered by Nazi soldiers, leaving both her and her sister orphaned.
 The two found refuge in a shelter for Jewish youth, where Rivkah began to look after the smaller children and took on the role of a caretaker.

 In September 1945 Rivkah made Aliyah to Israel with a youth group and settled in a kibbutz, Ein Ha’Horesh.
-She studied agriculture for a period of two and a half years, after which she became a farmer.
+She studied agriculture for a period of two and a half years, and afterwards became a farmer.

 Together with her friends, Rivkah joined the Palmach and moved to Nirim, a kibbutz in the Negev.
 Rivkah drew a lot of strength from the suffering she underwent in her youth and as a result was always very cheerful and optimistic.
 She knew what it meant to be an orphan, so many other orphans her age from the kibbutz came to her and poured their hearts out to her.